Cora: MVP favorite Betts could play 2B in World Series

 Sale was initially slated to pitch Game 5 of the ALCS but was ruled out after the illness left him weak.

-Sale called it a dream to get the ball for Game 1 of the World Series.
+Sale called it a dream to get the ball for the World Series opener.

-“We’re gonna grind like hell and give it everything we’ve got,” he said.
+“We’re going to grind like hell and give it everything we’ve got,” he said.

 NO MORE TIPPING

-Cora suspects both the Yankees and Astros picked up on something in Kimbrel’s routine that was revealing which pitch was coming this postseason.
+Cora suspects both the Yankees and Astros picked up on something in Kimbrel’s routine that was revealing which pitch was coming during the playoffs.

 Cora later got a text from Eric Gagne, a good friend and Cora’s teammate when both played for the Red Sox in 2007, alerting him of Kimbrel’s possible tipping.